joel-baby/AuthApp/README.md

-A simple auth app using supabase
+A simple auth app using flutter and supabase